Province Announces WSIB Operational Review

 - Administration (effectiveness of the current WSIB governance and executive management structure)

 - Efficiency (the cost-efficiency and effectiveness of operations, including comparisons to competing jurisdictions and private sector insurers)

-It was stressed that the review will not look at how the WSIB adjudicates claims or benefit levels, nor at individual claims.
-According to the Waterloo Region Record, it also won’t affect the WSIB’s ongoing review of more than 300 previously-denied occupational disease claims.
+It was stressed that the review will not look at how the WSIB adjudicates claims or benefit levels or at individual claims.
+According to the Waterloo Region Record.
+The review also will not affect the WSIB’s ongoing review of more than 300 previously-denied occupational disease claims.